stennety/mywebsite/_drafts/anatomy-of-test-automation-2nd-edition.md

 Rather then bring the original post over to my personal blog as is, I'm going to attempt to update it and make it easier to consume.

-## System under test
+## System under test and supporting environment

-In the begining, you need the correct version of the System Under Test.
+In the beginning, you need the correct version of the System Under Test.

 This maybe as simple as taking the latest build of a single isolated service.
 More likely, this will involve getting matching versions of multiple services that work together to form a system.

-This task alone may not be trivial, more then likely it can be automated with help of a Continuous Integration (CI) platform.
+This task alone may not be trivial, more than likely it can be automated with help of a Continuous Integration (CI) platform.
 Something like Jenkins that can be configured to kick off builds when you commit changes to source control.

-All CI systems I know of require at least minimal code, or at least a configuration file of some sort that gives instructions on how to build the Software.

-Likely this is a wider concern then Test Automation, you won't be the only one who wants software built.

-But I've worked in consultancies who still build the odd thing by hand and FTP it to a server.

-So if you don't already have a slick answer for this, it's a barrier to automation straight away.

-## The supporting environment

-The SUT will seldom live on it's own, unsupported by dependencies.
-This might e mean having the right Node or Java versions available.

-It could also mean setting up:

-* Databases
-* Storage
-* Queues
-* Proxies
-* Load balancers
-* Third party API or appropriate mocks

-Each of these may also need special configuration or base data seeding that isn't specific to any given scenario.

-If you are lucky you can get some or all of your dependencies deployed using some type of automation.
-Maybe Docker images that can be Deployed by your CI System.

-Living the dream.
-More automation, definitely some code, hopefully some Infrastructure as code.

-Failing that, you might have some static servers. hopefully managed by a friendly Ops engineer.
-Otherwise another job for you.

-Again, if this isn't already slick and automated, another barrier to entry.
+There are many useful technologies you can use to help you here, such as Docker, to spin up environments built of one or many components.

+There are a few different approaches you can take to test environments, these generally fall into shared or isolated.
+Each has different advantages, let's take a look.

+### Use shared, long lived environments

+Shared environments are useful because they can often support being used by multiple people at once.
+This means the whole team, or even multiple teams can be looking at the same consistent snapshot of the system, and it's different builds at once.
+This means you can have a shared experience of the system, and it can avoid the "works on my machine" problems when reproducing issues.

+You can also use shared environments to work with external teams or customers, these are sometimes called integration environments and may be abbreviated to int.

+Another advantage of such shared, longer lived environments is they may look closer to a production setup, although typically they are scaled down for cost purposes.

+The downside of shared environments are:

+* Difficult or impossible to isolate test date and shared state
+* Requires maintenance if test data nears clearing out or it gets corrupt
+* Needs updating with latest versions as new things get release and when taking a new version this may interrupt testing in progress

+Shared environments that have shared state, e.g databases, are typically sub-optimal for use in automation, but can support exploratory testing.

+The cost consideration for long-lived environments, is that depending on hosting they may be costing money while they are not being used.
+This can be somewhat mitigated, if they can be shutdown automatically outside of hours of use.

+### Isolated, on demand environments

+Isolated environments that are created on demand, live for only as long as they are needed and are then destroyed offer huge advantages to test automation.

+On demand environments that are built as needed, often supported by container technology such as Docker, can consist of multiple services.
+This maybe a combination of software build by your team, other teams in the company, and supporting services such as Databases, Queuing, Proxies, Load balancers, and mocks of third party systems.

+On demand environments may also be used for exploratory testing, where experiments can be run against a configured set of versions for the various components of the system under test.

+The cost consideration for isolated environments, is that each new environment adds  cost, because all parts of the system under test and supporting services are spun up together.
+This is why typically, isolated environments are created on-demand and are short lived.
+They serve their purpose, and are then removed.
+This can be very cost effective overall.

+One disadvantage of on-demand environments is the extra time it takes to spin up, this can add minutes to your automation run, before tests have even started.

+### Isolated or Shared Environments?

+The two are not mutually exclusive, you could have isolated environments for automation, and shared environments to aid exploration.
+It really depends if you are optimising for cost, freedom of configuration, isolation or speed.

+However you approach it, getting the environment and setup for the system under test right is not a trivial task, and requires investment.
+If you have infrastructure, ops or devops type folk at work, make use of them.
+If you're really lucky, you might have a platform engineering team that can set-up some of this magic for you.

 ## Test scenario